girikuncoro/page-rank/README.md

 * SimplePageRank.java
 	* Sets the input and output path accordingly
-	* Runs 5 MapReduce passes
+	* Runs 5 MapReduce passes as default
 	* Initializes a MapReduce job for each MapReduce pass
 	* Computes per iteration average residual using a Hadoop Counter
 * SimpleMapper.java